 Have You Practiced?

 The best way to get better at having civil dialogue and navigating multiple viewpoints is to practice.
 Habituate yourself to being exposed to ideas and opinions that are different from your own.
 Find communities and groups that are good at discussing political ideas without being polarizing.
-A great example is No Labels, which is a movement focused on nonpartisan collaboration and problem-solving.
 Get used to exchanging ideas without getting stuck on polarizing language and with a common goal of understanding both sides, regardless of where your own opinions stand.
 With time, it will become easier to engage in these dialogues in a civil way.
 This will help to preserve your relationships when discussing these controversial topics with family members.
 Practice makes progress!

 Discussing politics among family is sometimes viewed as a faux pas and for good reason: It can be difficult to discuss controversial topics while keeping your relationship with the other person intact.
 Nevertheless, there is a lot of understanding and problem solving to be gained by conversing about the important topics of our day with people you trust.
 Keeping goals, boundaries, and healthy communication in mind can lead to more productive conversations and fewer hurt feelings.